 Of course, this doesn’t kill them and they may come back.
 This method should be used as a first-resort to minimize the problem before trying other methods.

-6. Set Up Beer Containers
+6. Beer Containers

 This is another highly effective method to keep plant eating slugs and snails off plants.